Hello and welcome to my Flux SR review.

 More Info, Current Prices and Where to Buy Online

-If you’re interested in learning more about the SR, are ready to buy or want to research current prices and sizing availability, check out the links below.
+If you want to learn more about the SR, are ready to buy or want to research prices and availability, check out the links below.

-If you want to see how the SR compared to other all-mountain-freeride bindings, or want to check out some other options, check out the link below.
+If you want to see how the SR compares to other men’s freeride bindings or want to check out some other options in that category, check out the next link.

 Hi Nate,